corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 {{< /note >}}

-* **Identity Manager, Network Map and Signing Service**Ensure Identity Manager and Network Map Service will be configure to upgrade the database upon start-up.
+### Identity Manager, Network Map and Signing Service

+Ensure Identity Manager and Network Map Services will be configured to upgrade the databases upon start-up.
 In the configuration files of the Identity Manager Service and the Network Map Service, set `runMigration` property to `true` - for example:

 ```guess